Generating modular lattices of up to 30 elements

 \textbf{Type 3, ``other''.} In this case we employ no shortcuts but simply use the canonical labeling method described above.

 In practice the majority of mother lattices encountered fall into the first two classes.
 For example, among vertically indecomposable graded $15$-lattices (there are $372\;838$ of them) the proportions of the three types are 70.6\% fixed, 28.5\% simple, and 0.9\% other, so in most cases some shortcuts apply.
-However, it should be noted that these shortcuts are quite simple, and a more detailed analysis might reduce the amount of work even further.
+However, it should be noted that these shortcuts are quite simple, and a more carefully designed method might reduce the amount of work even further.

 Our basic isomorphism-avoidance method is similar to, but subtly different from that used by Jipsen and Lawless~\cite{jipsen2015}.
-Their approach is basically to create every daughter lattice, and then accept a daughter if and only if it is unchanged when converted to canonical labeling with \texttt{nauty}.
-This ensures that from every isomorphic class, exactly one (the canonically labeled) lattice is accepted.
+Their approach is basically to create every daughter lattice, find a canonical labeling with \texttt{nauty}, and then accept the daughter if and only if it is the canonical daughter; this is checked by inspecting its canonical labeling.
+This ensures that from every isomorphism class, exactly one lattice is accepted.
 The benefit of their approach is that the newly created lattice need not be compared to any previously created lattices, so the previous lattices need not be kept in memory (the so-called \emph{orderly} method).
-However, for this approach to work, one has to make sure that the canonically labeled daughter is indeed created.
-For our approach it suffices that at least \emph{one} representative (not necessarily the canonical one) of each isomorph class is created.
+However, for this approach to work, one has to make sure that the canonical daughter is indeed created.
+For our approach it suffices that at least \emph{one} representative (not necessarily the canonical one) of each isomorphism class is created.